 Take the New York Times accent quiz

-You could even start thinking about your own accent and dialect to prepare you for conversations surrounding this subject at university.
+You could start thinking about your own accent and dialect to prepare you for conversations surrounding this subject at university.
 Take the New York Times Accent Quiz

 For each question in this quiz, choose whichever answer comes closest to how you talk casually with friends and family.
 This way you will be able to find out whether your dialect is linked directly to the area you live in or whether it has been influenced by other social factors.